 Browse all Cult Heroes articles

-If you look up the word consistent in the Oxford English dictionary it says, unchanging or constant.
-If you were to pick a player who best summed up that word you wouldn't go far wrong with former Gillingham defender, Chris Hope.
-The defender was a model of consistently in his time at the Priestfield stadium playing 250 games for the club over a six year period.
-That sort of consistently came during a period for the club that was as successful as any in our history.
+If you look up the word consistent in the Oxford English dictionary it says, 'unchanging or constant.'
+If you were to pick a player who best sums up that word you wouldn't go far wrong with former Gillingham defender, Chris Hope.
+The defender was a model of consistency in his time at the Priestfield stadium, playing 250 games for the club over a six year period.
+That sort of consistency came during a period for the club that was as successful as any in our history.

 Having begun the early part of his football career as a trainee at Darlington, Chris made the move to Nottingham Forest where the legendary figure of Brian Clough was still very much involved with all things Nottingham Forest.
-Hope learned quickly in his time at the City that Cloughie senior could teach you a thing or too, "Clough had a massive influence on my early career.
+Hope learnt quickly in his time at the City that Cloughie senior could teach you a thing or too; "Clough had a massive influence on my early career.
 It didn't matter who you were, he knew every player at the club and knew what you were about.
 Whilst I was at the City Ground I learned how to be confident on the ball, how to conduct myself on and off the pitch and it was grained into me how to work hard.
-Brain Clough was a great man manager and every story you have heard about him is true."
+Brian Clough was a great man and manager, and every story you have heard about him is true."

 It was during his time at Scunthrope when Chris first introduced himself to Gillingham fans.
-The centre half giving Scunthorpe the lead at Glanford Park in a 1-1 draw during the 1995-1996 season.
+The centre half gave Scunthorpe the lead at Glanford Park in a 1-1 draw during the 1995-1996 season.

 Not since the days of John Meredith, who played 192 consecutive games for the club in the 1960's, and John Simpson, whose record of 617 club appearances has yet to be beaten, has the Priestfield faithful seen a player as consistent and regular.
 In his first four years at the club, Chris made a total of 176 consecutive appearances.
 This all came at a time for the club when the likes of Blackburn Rovers, Leeds United, Sheffield Wednesday and Sheffield United, all ex-Premier League teams were regular visitors to Priestfield, making every game that little bit tougher than the last.